yahya-ansariii/BI_AGENT/USER_GUIDE.md

 **What to do**:
 1. Make sure an AI model is selected and initialized
 2. Type your question in the text box
-3. Click "Generate AI Analysis"
+3. Click "Generate AI Analysis" to create SQL and get results
-4. Read the AI's response
+4. Click "📊 Generate Visualization" to create charts
+5. Click "🤖✨ Generate AI Insights" for detailed analysis
-5. Export your analysis as a report
+6. Export your analysis as professional PDF reports

 **Example Questions**:
 - "What are my top 5 products by sales?"